-Timebeat Offset readings provide up to date, real-time measurements for how accurate your clocks are to your Source input (primarily this is UTC).
+Timebeat Offset readings provide up to date, real-time measurements for how accurate your clocks are to your Source input (traditionally this would be UTC).

 EMA and Raw Offset:

 The Raw values are also plotted on the graphs and will appear around the EMA line as dots this provides a useful representation of the spread of your sync (the smaller the better).

-EMA: is the exponentially weighted moving average of the offset of the clock from the source UTC
+EMA: is the exponentially weighted average of the offset of the clock from the source UTC

-Raw: is the offset of the clock from the source of UTC in its unedited form, I.e. no averages or smoothing takes place.
+Raw: is the offset of the clock from the PTP packets being received (UTC) in its unedited form, I.e. no averages or smoothing takes place.

-For more detailed explanations into the minutia of what Raw represents and why EMA is a more useful day to day value you can get in touch with one of the Timebeat team.
+For more detailed explanations into the minutia of what Raw represents and why EMA is a more useful day to day value, you can get in touch with one of the Timebeat team.